Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 Angular momentum transport by flows inside astrophysical bodies is the cause of the near-rigid rotation with latitude and depth of the solar interior.
 But the models of the full convective envelopes of stars and giant planets need to advance significantly before we can use their results in, {\em e.g.,} magnetohydrodynamic dynamo models in which the non-rigid rotation and other large-scale circulations appear to be crucial.''

-Even photons are involved in a form of tidal action: [H-III:15.2] ``Atmospheric tides\indexit{atmospheric tides} are the response to periodic astronomical forcing.
+Even photons are involved in a form of tidal action: \ors[III:15.2] ``Atmospheric tides\indexit{atmosphere!tide} are the response to periodic astronomical forcing.
 Atmospheric tides [on Earth] are forced primarily by the thermal heating due to the absorption of solar radiation by ozone and water vapor.
 These tides have periods which are the length of a mean solar day and its harmonics. [\ldots]''

 This chapter briefly introduces each of these processes and the settings in which they are important, but the consequences of evolving orbital motions and spin rates are left for later chapters.